University of the Philippines: U.P. Charter of 2008

 The U.P.
 Charter of 2008, Republic Act No. 9500, was signed by President Gloria Macapagal Arroyo into law on April 29, 2008, at the U.P.
 Library Conference Hall in Lahug, Cebu.
 It aims "to provide both institutional and fiscal autonomy to U.P., specifically, to protect student's democratic access and strengthen administration through the recognition of U.P.
 System's Board of Regents and U.P.
 Council."
 The new charter declared U.P. as the Philippines' national university, giving it "the enhanced capability to fulfill its mission and spread the benefits of knowledge."
 The new charter will help improve its competitiveness.
 The newly designated “national university" however, needs ₱ 3.6 billion to be on a par with other universities in the region.

 UP-Ayala Land TechnoHub

-The centennial ₱ 6 billion, 20 ha UP-Ayala Land TechnoHub, a complex of low-rise buildings along Commonwealth Avenue, within the 37.5 ha of the U.P.
+The centennial ₱6 billion, 20 ha UP-Ayala Land TechnoHub, a complex of low-rise buildings along Commonwealth Avenue, within the 37.5 ha of the U.P.
 North Science and Technology Park, was constructed on February 16, 2006, and inaugurated on November 22, 2008.
-It was developed by the Ayala Land Property company into an information technology and IT-enabled services community to host business process outsourcing (BPO) and technology firms.
+It was developed by Ayala Land into an information technology and IT-enabled services community to host business process outsourcing (BPO) and technology firms.

+Enhanced motto

+On May 14, 2024, Angelo Jimenez proclaimed UP's new logo and “Honor, Excellence, Service” motto.

 Autonomous units

-At present, the University of the Philippines is composed of eight constituent universities (CU) located in 15 campuses around the country.
+At present, the University of the Philippines is composed of eight constituent universities (CU) and one autonomous unit located in 15 campuses around the country.